 We have a variety of activities that take place during the term.
 We are keen to keep you informed on up and coming events you maybe interested in.

-The House System is a means of engendering spirit and co-operation among the pupils, by organising and encouraging competition between the Houses – often on a basis other than purely by age or ability (named – no doubt – after the inter-Residence competitions typical of boarding schools and residential colleges).
-The House System is unique, structurally, in that Houses are the only groups within the College that are organised vertically rather than horizontally.
-They provide boys of more general ability with an opportunity to make a contribution to school life and be acknowledged for doing so.
+The House System is a means of engendering spirit and co-operation amongst the pupils, by organising and encouraging competition between the Houses – often on a basis other than purely by age or ability (named – no doubt – after the inter-Residence competitions typical of boarding schools and residential colleges).
+This provides an opportunity for every student to make a contribution to the school life and to be acknowledged for doing so.

 The Houses at St George’s are named after four prominent Jesuits, who were among the Founding Fathers of St George’s Public School in Bulawayo: